ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 * Time - time format providing conversion between 12h and 24h format.
 * Password - password type used for masking cell data.

-Additionally, each data type has a strict validation so it is clearly visible when something is not right with the data:
+Additionally, each data type has a strict validation so it is clearly visible when something is not right with the data.

 {@img assets/img/spreadsheets5.png Spreadsheet plugin with Cells Type and Format dialog}

 ## Formulas

 Formulas provides support for mathematical expression calculations based on input data.
-Just type = and the rest of the formula, using arithmetic expression and cell references to customize the output.
+Just type `=` and the rest of the formula, using arithmetic expression and cell references to customize the output.
 Supported features:

 * Any numbers, negative and positive as float or integer.
 * Arithmetic operations such as: `+`, `-`, `/`, `*`, `%`, `^`.